 Testosterone testing should be done under the following circumstances:

-Estradiol testing is indicated in the following circumstances, according to MedlinePlus:
+Estradiol testing should be done in the following circumstances:

-Erectile dysfunction, commonly called ED, is a condition in which a man has trouble achieving or maintaining an erection.
+Erectile dysfunction (ED) is a condition in which a man has trouble achieving or maintaining an erection.
 Even healthy men sometimes have trouble achieving an erection firm enough for intercourse; what sets erectile dysfunction apart is that it causes persistent difficulties.
-ED can result in a loss of confidence and interfere with romantic relationships.
-Furthermore, ED can also be stressful for a man’s sexual partner.
+ED can result in a loss of confidence and interfere with or stress romantic relationships..

 Erectile dysfunction has several causes, including abnormal levels of testosterone or estradiol.
 In some men, damage to the blood vessels prevents enough blood from collecting in the penis, resulting in an inability to achieve an erection.
 Vascular damage has many causes, including heart disease, diabetes, high blood pressure, and chronic kidney disease.
 Nerve damage can also result in erectile dysfunction.
 Diabetes, multiple sclerosis, spinal cord injuries, and surgery on the prostate or bladder are some of the potential causes of nerve damage that can lead to ED.
 In some cases, medications taken to control another medical condition can cause a man to develop erectile dysfunction.
 These medications include antidepressants, medications used to treat high blood pressure, tranquilizers, sedatives, medications used to control appetite, and medicines used to treat prostate cancer.